bourgesl/marlin-fx/README.md

 For testing purposes (only), MarlinFX can be used with any JavaFX application running on Oracle or Open JDK 8 (and derived JVMs).

-Just put the marlinfx-x.y.jar file in the bootclasspath to let JavaFX use MarlinFX instead of OpenPisces (java rasterizer) and set the following system property prism.marlin=[true|false] (true by default):
+Just put the marlinfx-x.y.jar file in the bootclasspath to let JavaFX use MarlinFX instead of OpenPisces (java rasterizer) and set the following system property prism.marlin=true/false (true by default):

 ``java -Xbootclasspath/p:[absolute or relative path]/marlinfx-0.7.5-Unsafe.jar -Dprism.marlin=true ...``